homorunner/mcpmark-notion/tasks/playwright_webarena/reddit/budget_europe_travel/description.md

 **Task Requirements:**

-1. Navigate to http://34.143.228.182:9999 and register a new account with username "EuroTravelPlanner" and password "SecureTravel2024!"
+1. Register a new account with username "EuroTravelPlanner" and password "SecureTravel2024!"

 2. After successful registration and login, search for "Europe travel budget" using the search bar to check for existing content